Collaborating Tourism Associations

 Mexico Tourism Secretariat (SECTUR)

-Thanks to an agreement between the Mexico Tourism Secretariat (SECTUR) and the Rainforest Alliance, all Rainforest Alliance Verified™ hotels in Mexico are recognized with the Distintivo S, a recognition of the best management practices implemented by verified hotels and tour operators.
-This recognition is valid as long as companies maintain a current verification from the Rainforest Alliance.
+Thanks to an agreement between the Mexico Tourism Secretariat (SECTUR) and the Rainforest Alliance, all Rainforest Alliance Certified™ hotels in Mexico are recognized with the Distintivo S, a recognition of the best management practices implemented by certified hotels and tour operators.
+This recognition is valid as long as companies maintain an active certification from the Rainforest Alliance.

 Nicaraguan Tourism Board